nicinabox/boxcar/README.md

 ## Project goals

 This is a rather ambitious project.
-Like others, I was impressed by the features that unRAID offers, but found the management utility to be lacking in the design department (all aspects of design, including code, architecture, organization, user experience, interface, et al).
+Like others, I was impressed by what unRAID has to offer, but found the management utility lacking in the design department (all aspects of design, including code, architecture, organization, user experience, interface, et al).

 Goals: